 This stretch of Pier Street, also referred to as the ‘Historic Mile,’ was Campbell River’s original business district.
 Businesses were concentrated here because of the proximity to the Government Wharf (or pier).
 In the early days, this was the only way to arrive in Campbell River.
 The trail, later road, to Courtenay was not navigable by automobile until 1915, and was not paved until 1929.
-In 1918, the drive to Courtenay would take three hours at a good clip.
+In 1918, the drive to Courtenay would take three hours.

 Before the wharf was constructed, both people and supplies would be offloaded from the Union Steamship onto a dighy and rowed to shore.
 The completion of the wharf in 1906 vastly improved the process.
 That is, until 1918, when buffeted by a fierce winter storm, the centre section of the wharf gave way.
 A skyline platform was used to connect the end of the wharf to the shore to carry passengers and freight until the wharf could be repaired.